scheme-requests-for-implementation/srfi-126/srfi-126.md

 non-empty string before program startup, then the salt value is derived from that string in a deterministic manner.

-Every hash function takes an optional `bound` argument which must be an exact non-negative integer.
-It signifies that the function need not return an integer greater than `bound`, although it may do so.

 - `(hash-salt)` *procedure*

 Returns a global and constant salt value for use in hash functions.